gluxon/DriverStation.js/README.md

 - Support for Joysticks Added
 - Keybinds for F1-Enable, Enter-Disable, and Spacebar-EStop
 - Joystick Setup section to re-order Joysticks
-- Joystick Setup Identification LEDs.
+- Joystick Identification LEDs.
 Light when any button is pressed.
+- Currently Non-function Toggle for DriverStation Network Protocol

 ### 0.3
 These changes are from FRC 2539, the Krypton Cougars.
 Many thanks to them!